Hiring for Emergency

 Limited Placement (HELP)

-To help New York State agencies staff critical direct care, health and safety titles and to help New Yorkers meet their basic health, safety, and daily living needs.
+To help New York State agencies staff critical titles and to help New Yorkers meet their basic health, safety, and daily living needs.

-New York State agencies are hiring critical direct care and health and safety positions across New York State.
+New York State agencies are hiring critical positions across New York State.
 To help agencies fill these critical positions, the Department of Civil Service has developed a hiring program that streamlines the appointment process to allow State agencies to hire diverse, qualified permanent employees quickly and without examinations.
 New State employees hired under the HELP Program will be appointed on a permanent basis.

 The Hiring for Emergency Limited Placement (HELP) Program temporarily removes the civil service exam requirement for more than 100 direct care, health and safety titles for thousands of positions across State agencies.

 Since launching the HELP Program in April 2023, we have hired over 6,500 New Yorkers to these critical roles.
 In May 2024, we will be launching an expanded program, NY HELPS, to streamline hiring of all open-competitive positions.
 Some agencies are already posting jobs as part of NY HELPS.
 To view open jobs, please visit State Jobs.
 To narrow your search to NY HELPS jobs, click on “For the General Public”, then “Vacancies”, and enter “NY HELPS” in the search field.

 There are more than 100 direct care, health and safety titles in the HELP program for thousands of positions across New York State.
 Jobs filled under the HELP Program provide critical services: If left unfilled, the basic health, safety, and daily needs of New Yorkers will not be met.